John B. Oliver House

 Mr. Orestus Millerd [sic] and Mr. James E. Riggs have just perfected a trade or exchange of property, which places Mr. Millerd in possession of the brick house and premises on Oliver street, into which he moved last Wednesday.
 Mr. Riggs' family will remain there also for the present, but we understand will ultimately remove to Arkansas on property taken in part in exchange for his place here.

 The house was subsequently owned by Millerd and his family for a number of years.
 The Millerd heirs sold the house to H. Frank Stone, who sold it to Hiram C. Hadden in 1904.
 The Haddens owned the property for thirty years, and in 1944, it was converted to use as a nursery school, thus ending the building's service as a private residence.
 In 1969 the house was purchased by Oscar J. Sorenson, who operated it as a private museum he called "Wedgewood Hall."
 Sorenson built an addition on the back of the house to replace an old summer kitchen.
-The building has housed several businesses in the intervening time, including the Martin Insurance Agency, a clothing store called The Nest, and most recently, Kosch Catering.
+The building has housed several businesses in the intervening time, including the Martin Insurance Agency, a clothing store called The Nest, and Kosch Catering.
+In 2021, the building became the home of a private event venue called The Social Space.

 John E. Oliver and Augusta Oliver, his wife, to John Oliver, Lot 125 and south 50 feet of Lot 126, Richardson and Adams Addition to the Village of Rochester, 23 November 1863, Oakland County Record of Deeds, liber 87, p.513.